 While this might seem a little harsh, it is nature’s way of balancing itself out and controlling the rabbit population.

 How Does a Rabbit Survive in winter?

 The smell and view of freshly fallen snow blanketing the world around you often seem picturesque and enthralling.
-But have you ever paused and asked yourself: “how do wild rabbits survive during winter?”
-Well, let’s find out.
+But have you ever paused and asked yourself how wild rabbits survive winter?

 Staying Warm during winter

 One of the greatest misconceptions about wild animals is that they hibernate during winter.
 Unlike other wild mammals such as bears that hibernate during winter, rabbits DO NOT hibernate during winter.
 If anything, they tend to behave almost the same way they do through the seasons, except that they change their survival tactics depending on the seasons.

 Although it may seem like rabbits disappear during winter, they don’t.
 Wild rabbits usually dig burrows in the ground or use thick shrubs to build nests to survive in winter.
 Those that cannot dig their holes often look for abandoned burrows, which they turn their homes during winter.